liquicode/liquicodejs/docs/external/testing-output.md

       √ should replace a single character with a string, one instance √ should replace a single character with a string, two instances √ should replace a single character with a string, all instances

+  211) Text.ReplaceText Tests
+    √ should return the original text when SearchText is not found √ should replace text in the middle of a string
+    √ should replace text at the beginning of a string √ should replace text at the end of a string
+    √ should replace only the first instance when MaxTimes is 1 √ should replace all instances when MaxTimes is -1

+  213) Text.FindBetween Tests
+    √ should find all text when StartText and EndText are missing √ should find all text when StartText and EndText are empty strings √ should find all text from StartText when EndText is empty √ should find all text up to EndText when StartText is empty √ should find text between StartText and EndText
+    √ should find text between StartText and EndText when the found text is empty √ should return null when StartText or EndText is not found

+  214) Text.ReplaceBetween Tests
+    √ should replace all text when StartText and EndText are missing √ should replace all text when StartText and EndText are empty strings √ should replace all text from StartText when EndText is empty √ should replace all text up to EndText when StartText is empty √ should replace text between StartText and EndText √ should not replace any text when StartText or EndText are not found √ should insert text between StartText and EndText when the found text is empty √ should return the original text when StartText and EndText are not found

   220) Text.FirstWord Tests
     √ should get an empty word from empty text